awslabs/aws-simple-cicd/docs/developer.md

       set -o pipefail

       echo "Nothing to build!"
     ```

+1. test.sh

+    Sample build script for a project which doesn't require a build

+    ```bash
+      #! /bin/bash

+      set -e
+      set -u
+      set -o pipefail

+      echo "Nothing to test.
+Tests executed as part of build."
+    ```

 1. deploy.sh - A bash script which deploys the application.
 The shell script can trigger Terraform/Cloudformation/AWS CDK etc. Since the shell script will run in the AWS CodeBuild docker environment, as long as the binaries are available CodeBuild will be able to execute it.